 How does a megachurch with 5,000 people end up with a lousy drummer who doesn’t even own a drum set?
 That’s like having a pastor who doesn’t own a Bible!

 The answer is simple, my dear readers.
 It’s a syndrome I’ve identified and have named The Praise Band Paradox: The bigger the church, the lousier the music.

 Here’s how it happens: smaller churches don’t have a large talent pool from which to choose, so they often pay for musicians.
 One small church I’m thinking of has the best music in town, and the best musicians.
 They’re not paid much, but they are paid.

 When a church grows to a larger size, a non-musician in power can’t understand why the church is paying musicians when there are so many people in the congregation willing to use their “gifts.”

-A famous worship leader I know who works at a megachurch of 6,000 told me they stopped paying musicians and now only use people from the congregation.
-The pro players were invited to continue playing for free, but instead moved on to other paying ministries in the area.
+A famous worship leader I know who works at a megachurch of 6,000 told me they had to stop paying musicians for this very reason and now only use people from the congregation.

 Interestingly, I don’t recall ever visiting a GIGAchurch (10,000 or more attenders) that doesn’t have absolutely spectacular music.
 These bands are obviously made up of paid professionals (while vocalists are still volunteers.)
 Perhaps during their 5,000-9,999 growth stage these churches realized it was a bit silly to pay six figures for a state-of-the-art sound system to amplify… a drummer who doesn’t own a set of drums.